 Other beaches in Key West

-It’s also worth to point out that there are many private beaches in Key West.
+On top of the public beaches there are also many private beaches in Key West.
 These are attached to hotels or private homes.

 Beaches higher up in the Florida Keys

 You find some beach gems in the other part of Florida Keys as well.
-Bahia Honda Beach is located about 35 miles and a little less than 1 hour away by car.
-Even further up in Florida Keys you find Sombrero Beach which is another great Florida Keys Beach.
+Bahia Honda Beach is located about 35 miles (56 km) and a little less than 1 hour away by car.
+Even further up in Florida Keys you find Sombrero Beach which is another great Florida Keys beach.

 How to get around in Key West